NTIA/itm/README.md

 2. A supporting command-line driver is also included in this repository, with its own corresponding [readme](cmdREADME.md).
 This tool allows a user to call ITM without any programming required through the use of ASCII input/output files.

-A select set of example inputs and outputs are provide for testing purposes.
+A select set of example inputs and outputs are provided for testing purposes.
 This is not a comprehensive validation test set.
 For ITM in Point-to-Point Prediction Mode, [p2p.csv](p2p.csv) defines the set of inputs and outputs with [pfls.csv](pfls.csv) containing the corresponding set of terrain profiles.
 For Area Prediction Mode, inputs and outputs are defined in [area.csv](area.csv).

 ## Inputs ##